Telecominfraproject/wlan-cloud-loadsim/README.md

 NET_NAME=owls_net
 # You must set this to the resolvable name of your TIP controller
-TIP_CONTROLLER_NAME=debfarm1-node-a.arilia.com
-# You must set this to the IP address of your TIP controller
+TIP_CONTROLLER_HOST=debfarm1-node-a.arilia.com
 TIP_CONTROLLER_IP=10.3.11.1
+# This is the name of the host providing API access.
+In some cases, it may be the same as the TIP controller host name
+TIP_API_HOST=debfarm1-node-a.arilia.com
+TIP_API_IP=10.3.11.1

+SIM_SCRIPT=/scripts/simulation.yaml

 # clean networks and create the testing network
 docker network prune --force